-We also gratefully acknowledge that many of our team members live and work on the traditional and ancestral homelands of hundreds of Indigenous Peoples and Nations across Alberta and British Columbia, each with their own unique traditions, history, and culture.
+We also gratefully acknowledge that many of our team members live and work on the traditional and ancestral homelands of hundreds of Indigenous Peoples and Nations across Alberta and Saskatchewan, each with their own unique traditions, history, and culture.

 We are committed to strong Indigenous partnerships and relationships based on principles of reconciliation.